Getting promoted doesn’t happen by chance. If you wanna upgrade your career, it’ll take planning.

 Studies show that job strain is associated with a 45% increased risk of Type 2 diabetes.

-When career planning, plan for a career path that won’t lead you to a lifetime of therapy bills.
+When career planning, plan for a career path that won’t lead you to a lifetime of stress and anxiety.
 Your peace of mind is not for sale!

 3. Career Planning helps you learn what’s not working